Skip to main content

 The Department of Neurology at the University of Utah has a long-standing tradition of excellence in clinical care, education, and translational and clinical research.
 A large number of subspecialists provide expert diagnoses and treatments for all disorders affecting the brain, spinal cord, nerves, and muscles.
 We have a well-established and highly regarded residency program and a number of fellowships in neurological subspecialties.

-The interdisciplinary nature of our programs allows close collaboration of our neurology faculty with faculty in neurosurgery and neuroradiology, as well as pediatrics and rehabilitation.
-Last year, we admitted 1,576 inpatients, had 41,326 outpatient visits, performed 531 acute Telemedicine services, and had 687 stroke Telehealth visits.
-The interactions within our newly created Clinical Neurosciences Center has further increased collaborations in education, research, and patient care and has resulted in an integration of our three missions.
+The interdisciplinary nature of our programs allows close collaboration of our neurology faculty with faculty in neurosurgery and neuroradiology as well as pediatrics and rehabilitation.
+In 2025, we admitted 1,255 inpatients, had 60,686 outpatient visits, conducted 843 TeleNeurology visits, and had 2561 TeleStroke consultations.
+The interactions within our Clinical Neurosciences Center have further increased collaborations in education, research, and patient care and have resulted in an integration of our three missions.

 Sincerely,